-Margaret Stinnett, Executive Director Ken Berg, Music Director Susan Berg, Associate Music Director Nancy Kimberly, Choir Administrative Manager Tricia Simpson, Choir Operations Manager The Birmingham Boys Choir is pleased to partner with the following professional music educators: David Berg Jeff Caulk Erin Evans Christopher Josof David Mandt Michael Megginson
+Margaret Stinnett, Executive Director Ken Berg, Music Director Susan Berg, Associate Music Director Nancy Kimberly, Choir Administrative Manager Tricia Simpson, Choir Operations Manager The Birmingham Boys Choir is pleased to partner with the following professional music educators: Jeff Caulk Erin Evans Christopher Josof Garrett Lenzie David Mandt Michael Megginson

 Margaret Stinnett is the Executive Director for the Birmingham Boys Choir.
 She has over 25 years of business and non-profit experience and holds a degree in English and Music.
 A Birmingham native and the daughter of a second generation steel worker, her education began at Birmingham Southern College and was completed at the University of California in Irvine.
 Margaret has three magnificent children and enjoys meeting new people, fantastic food, attending quality, professional musical performances, going to France, literature and November.
 Her mission is to introduce the state of Alabama to one of the finest boy choirs in the world.
 Birmingham – this is YOUR choir!

 A native of the Virginia / North Carolina region, Ken Berg graduated from Samford University in Birmingham, Alabama with a BME in 1977 and an MME in 1981.
 For 28 years he was the Director of Choirs and Fine Arts Chairman at John Carroll Catholic High School in Birmingham before retiring in 2005 to become the Music Minister and Composer in Residence at Mountain Brook Baptist Church.

 In 2011, Ken retired from church work to become the 1st full-time Music Director of the BIRMINGHAM BOYS CHOIR, having been part time with them since 1978.
 He and his wife, Susan are the proud parents of two sons, Michael and David; both fine musicians in their own right!